FAST-ASR/MarkovModels.jl/misc/benchmark/README.md

 and the C++/CUDA implementation provided in the [pychain](https://github.com/YiwenShaoStephen/pychain) python module (`pychain_log, pychain_leaky`).
 The forward-backward algorithm is calculated with a 3-gram phonotactic language model (without any smoothing techniques) evaluated on the transcription of the Wall Street Journal corpus.
 The graph has ~3k states and ~50k arcs.
+The following results were obtained with an ntel(R) Xeon(R) CPU E5-2630 v2 @ 2.60GHz CPU and a NVIDIA GeForce GTX 1080 GPU.

 ```
 lang    precision   seq. length   num. states   batch size  implementation  device  time (s)